commit-overthink/sanae-bot-v2/README.md

 usePolls: (boolean) defines if a command uses the Polls models (and hence uses the database)

 useCurrency: (boolean) defines if a command uses the currency models (and hence uses the database)

+useMusic: (boolean) defines if a command uses the Music model (and hence uses the database)